julia-actions/setup-julia/README.md

     # Default: '1'
     version: '1'

+    # Read the Julia version from a .tool-versions file.
+    #
+    # This is useful for repositories that already pin Julia with asdf or mise-en-place.
+    # The file must contain a Julia entry with major, minor, and patch versions, for example:
+    #     julia 1.10.11
+    #
+    # The `version-file` input cannot be used together with the `version` input.
+    #
+    # Default: ''
+    version-file: '.tool-versions'

     # The architecture of the Julia binaries.
     #
     # Please note that installing aarch64 binaries only makes sense on self-hosted aarch64 runners.